thisisserious/lauraabend/README.md

 ## Design
 - I was inspired by simplicity and Ron Swanson. ("Man.
 Most Eggs.")
 - I was more concerned with getting my site live as quickly as possible; fretting over the design can sometimes slow me down.
 So I kept the design simple.
+## To do
+1. update cypress element selection to use best practices